IordachescuAnca/Air-Guardians/README.md

 Our project was developed in IntellIJ IDEA and the building tool used is Gradle, which is an open-source build automation tool which is used to automate building, testing, deployment etc. "Build.grade" are scripts where one can automate the tasks.

+## Bug reporting

+We have encountered the following bugs:

+1. The undo operation performed by the user to remove cities from favourites had no effect.
+Solution: Fixing the sql query that deletes a city from the user's list of favourites cities.
+To see the fixing, click [here](https://github.com/IordachescuAnca/Air-Guardians/commit/0cc49fa528b6f8ab0f4f3473bbfb84320e38330e).

+2. In the Information Activity the navigation bar was not placed on the bottom of the activity.Solution: We tried to put it in a Linear Layout outside the Linear Layout that contains the other elements but it was covered, so we decided to increase the margin of the other elements.
+To see the fixing, click [here](https://github.com/IordachescuAnca/Air-Guardians/commit/4f6d63f3afcce84c8308b7f8c9b79b4cf0659f90).

 ## Memes: We do love them :laughing:
 ![Meme 2](https://github.com/IordachescuAnca/Air-Guardians/blob/master/Memes/Meme-2.jpg)